Lutie/TTRPG_Rules/terre-exile/docs/character/ethnics.md

 ---

 ### Plagued {#birth-plagued}
-The character’s attacks carry a lingering corruption.
+The character's attacks carry a lingering corruption.
-**Effect:** When hit by the character’s natural weapons, targets gain the Poison condition with a number of charges equal to the action’s roll score.
+**Effect:** When hit by the character's natural weapons, targets gain the Poison condition with a number of charges equal to the action's roll score.
 The target may attempt a Toughness test to reduce the charges (Difficulty based on **mCON** instead of **mDEX**).
 On a singularity, this may also apply to non-natural weapons.

 ---

 ### Malicious Expertise {#cult-malicious-expertise}
 The character excels at inflicting lasting harm and debilitation.
-**Effect:** The character’s Expertise is increased by **+1** when applying conditions.
+**Effect:** The character's Expertise is increased by **+1** when applying conditions.

-## Particularities: Demie

-## Physical Traits & Mobility
+---

 ### Quick Feets {#birth-quick-feets}
 The character moves with exceptional agility and lightness.